fidelix-project/fidelix/bootstrap/tools/README.md

 mounted at /mnt.
 This can be overridden by setting the `CHROOT` enviornment variable.

+## Download the Package Sources

+It is recommended to download the source code for the system packages now.
+Downloading the source code does not work in the bootstrap environment without additional setup.
+Use the following command:

+    make -C ossrc -I ossrc/include download

 ## Setup

 The source for the target system must be placed in the `ossrc` directory.
 Note